Shire surge pushes FTSE towards record peak

 * Shire jumps after rejecting bid valuing it at $46 bln

-LONDON, June 20 (Reuters) - Britain’s benchmark equity index rose on Friday as a surge in the shares of drugmaker Shire lifted the stock market, which many traders expected to inch further towards record highs in coming days.
+LONDON, June 20 (Reuters) - British drugmaker Shire surged on Friday after rebuffing a takeover offer and helped prop up the FTSE 100, which traders bet will inch further towards its record high in coming days.

-Shire hit all-time highs and was up by more than 10 percent at 4,134 pence after rejecting a bid from AbbVie Inc which would have valued the group at around 27 billion pounds ($46 billion).
+Shire jumped 13.1 percent to a record high after rejecting a bid from AbbVie Inc which would have valued the group at around 27 billion pounds ($46 billion), the U.S. firm said.

-Even though Shire rejected the bid, many traders expected Shire to remain a takeover target.
-The broader pharmaceuticals sector is experiencing a wave of merger and acquisition (M&A) activity, as highlighted by Pfizer’s recent attempt to buy AstraZeneca.
+“In my opinion, the move higher in early trade confirms the growth potential for Shire is huge: as such I could see the stock stretching to at least 50 pounds,” Jordan Hiscott, senior trader at ayondo markets, said.
+That would hoist the stock some 18 percent above current levels.

-“We’ve been quite bullish on pharma stocks due to the M&A for quite some time.
-We haven’t sold Shire after the spike higher, we’re just holding onto it,” said Dafydd Davies, senior trader at Prime Wealth Group.
+With its tax base in Ireland, where effective corporate tax rates are among the lowest in the world, Shire, with a mid-sized market value, has been seen as a prime takeover target for U.S. drugmakers.

 Traders remained bullish on the index, which is sitting within reach of a record high 6,950.60 set in 1999.